Your Entrepreneurship Journey Starts Here.

 Consulting on Youth Entrepreneurship Development

-Ignatius Odongo is a strategist and a PhD Candidate in Youth Entrepreneurship.
-He holds a Master of Philosophy in Entrepreneurship, a Master of Practicing Management, International Master of Business Administration (International Business), Post Graduate Diploma in Strategic Marketing Management, and a Diploma in Mechanical & Production Engineering.
-Currently, he works as Director Business Development & Strategic Information for Strategic Analytics & Management PTY Ltd., a Pretoria based strategic information consulting firm.
+Dr Ignatius Odongo is a strategist, enterprise development specialist and seasoned researcher.
+He holds a Doctor of Business Administration (DBA) in Entrepreneurship, a Master of Philosophy in Entrepreneurship, an International Master of Business Administration (International Business), a Post Graduate Diploma in Strategic Marketing Management, and a Diploma in Mechanical & Production Engineering.
 Ignatius is a Fellow of the Chartered Institute of Marketing (CIM, UK) with the designation FCIM, showcasing his tremendous achievement within the marketing industry.
 Ignatius has also recently been appointed as a mentor of CIM’s highly valued global mentoring programme, where he will be supporting marketers of the future by utilising his industry knowledge and experience.

-He has over 26 years of management and technical expertise and has implemented more than 100 consulting assignments in strategy and related areas in some 10 countries in Africa and Asia.
-He has experience in the following sectors: financial services (banking, microfinance and insurance), hospitality industry, small and medium sized enterprises, agriculture, consumer goods, telecommunication, education sector, utilities (water, electricity and gas), social and rural development, private security, and public health, among others.
+He has over 27 years of management and technical expertise and has implemented more than 120 consulting assignments in strategy and related areas in some ten countries in Africa and Asia.
+He has experience in the following sectors: financial services (banking, microfinance and insurance), hospitality industry, small and medium-sized enterprises, agriculture, consumer goods, telecommunication, education sector, utilities (water, electricity and gas), social and rural development, private security, and public health, among others.

 Frequently Asked Questions